Christina Nielsen (museum director): Huntington Library

-In August 2018, Nielsen was appointed director of the art museum at The Huntington, officially assuming the role on October 15, 2018.
+In August 2018, Nielsen was appointed Hannah and Russel Kully Director of the art museum at The Huntington, officially assuming the role on October 15, 2018.
 Upon her appointment, Nielsen emphasized the creation of a more integrated museum by fostering "programmatic cross-pollination" between The Huntington's distinct library, art, and botanical collections.
+In her role, she oversees the institution's collection of more than 50,000 works of European, American and Asian art and guides its staff, research, and exhibitions programs.
+Nielsen has stated that her focus is to create a more integrated experience for visitors, breaking down the traditional separation between the library, art, and gardens.
 Under her leadership, The Huntington formed a partnership with The Ahmanson Foundation that is annually enriching the permanent collection, including significant works by Thomas Cole, Elisabeth Louise Vigee LeBrun, and Francisco de Goya.
 She has also secured important additions to the collection, including works by Qui Ying and David Hockney.

 At the Huntington, Nielsen has also overseen a strategic plan to re-contextualize historical art by acquiring and commissioning works from contemporary artists, and creating dialogues between the different collections to tell more comprehensive stories.
 A key example was the 2021 acquisition of Kehinde Wiley's A Portrait of a Young Gentleman.
 The work was created to be placed in direct dialogue with The Blue Boy by Thomas Gainsborough as part of a broader effort to have the permanent collection reflect a more diverse range of stories and perspectives.
 Nielsen called the acquisition a "once-in-a-generation opportunity" for the institution.

 Reflecting her focus on connecting historical art with contemporary experience and collaboration, Nielsen's tenure has also included a major partnership with the Hammer Museum for its 2020 biennial, "Made in L.A.
 2020: a version".
 For the first time, the exhibition was presented at both institutions, bridging the city's west and east sides and placing new works from Los Angeles artists in conversation with The Huntington's historical collections.
 Nielsen has also overseen initiatives like "Living Artists at The Huntington", which aims to bring contemporary artists' voices into the museum's historical collections and spaces.
 She has been a public voice for the museum's collection, discussing the enduring power of works like Joseph Wright of Derby’s An Experiment on a Bird in the Air Pump and its relevance to contemporary audiences.

-Nielsen was appointed the Hannah and Russel Kully Director of the Art Museum at The Huntington on October 15, 2018.
-She described the move as an "extraordinary opportunity", citing The Huntington's integration of its library, art collections, and botanical gardens as a key draw.
-In her role, she oversees the institution's collection of more than 50,000 works of European, American and Asian art and guides its staff, research, and exhibitions programs.
-Nielsen has stated that her focus is to create a more integrated experience for visitors, breaking down the traditional separation between the library, art, and gardens.